smbox/smbox/algorithm_design.md

 ## Key Components and Features

-SMBOX consists of several key components that work together to efficiently optimize hyperparameters:
+SMBOX consists of several key components that work together to efficiently optimise hyperparameters:

-1. **Initialization Phase**
+1. **Initialisation Phase**
    - Creates a low-fidelity dataset for faster initial evaluation (if configured)
    - Generates an initial population of random hyperparameter configurations
    - Evaluates these initial configurations to build a foundation for learning